Creamy Mushroom Sauce over Spaghetti Squash

 So this is precisely what I did!

-And yes… sorry, we’re having squash again.
-Told you I was addicted.
+And yes… sorry, that means we’ll be having squash again.
+Told you I was addicted!
 I think I may even have a slight problem… but fear not.
 The season shall end, eventually!

 About 10 to 15 minutes before your squash is done baking, melt the ghee in a skillet set over high heat and add the mushrooms.
 Cook them until they become nice and golden brown.

 Lower the heat to medium, add the onion and let it sweat for 3-4 minutes, until softened and translucent.